gintonicai/documentation/mvp/inference-subchain-guide/troubleshooting.md

 ---
 description: >-
-  Find solutions to common issues with the gintonic Inference Subchain.
+  Find solutions to common issues with the gintonic inference subchain.
 Learn debugging techniques and get answers to frequently encountered problems.
 ---